-To encourage undergraduate interest in economic issues, Joel Mokyr, President and Barry Eichengreen, Vice President of the International Atlantic Economic Society cordially invite students to compete in the IAES annual undergraduate paper competition, October 2016.
+"To encourage undergraduate interest in economic issues, Barry Eichengreen, President and Ann Harrison, Vice President of the International Atlantic Economic Society cordially invite students to compete in the IAES annual Best Undergraduate Paper Award (BUPA) competition, October 2017.
 The IAES strives to recognize and reward outstanding research conducted by undergraduate students worldwide.
-Winners of the Best Undergraduate Paper Award receive
+BUPA winners receive:

 - 1. A \$500 check; - 2.
 A handsome commemorative plaque recognizing their accomplishment; and - 3.
-Complimentary publication of the paper in the Atlantic Economic Journal.
+Complimentary publication of the paper in the Atlantic Economic Journal."

-Submissions for the 2016 BUPA competition are due 15 June, 2016.
-The winner will be selected at the 81th International Atlantic Economic Conference in Washington, DC, 13-16 October 2016."
+However I cannot get into the link entitled 'How to Apply" which I presume will indicate the date.
+"Last year the websited said: Submissions for the 2017 BUPA competition are due 15 June, 2017.
+The winner will be selected at the 81th International Atlantic Economic Conference in Montreal, 12-15 October 2017."